chrisBirmingham/php-cql/README.md

 ```

 The client will check to see if either the snappy or LZ4 extensions
 are installed and picks the one that is available.
 If both are
 available it will pick LZ4 over Snappy.
-If neither are avilable
+If neither are available
 the builder will throw an exception when you try to build the
 cluster.

 ### Statements

-The client currently only supports two types of statements, simple
+The client currently only supports two types of statements, `Simple`
-and prepared.
-Call statements are executed via the `execute` method
+and `Prepared`.
+Both types of statement are executed via the `execute` method
-which accepts the statment, an optional array of bound values and
+on the `Cassandra` instance.
+The execute method accepts the statement, an optional
-an optional consistency level which overrides the default.
+array of values to bind to parameters and an optional consistency level which
+overrides the default consistency.

-The `execute` method returns a `Rows` class which acts like an
+The `execute` method returns a `Rows` class which implements the `ArrayAccess` and
-array and can be interated over.
+`Iterator` interfaces.

 #### Simple Statements